Itching isn’t always about allergies or parasites.

 Causes of Yeast Infection in Dogs

-The cause of Charles’s infection was a yeast, malassezia, which is an inhabitant of canine skin that normally coexists happily and doesn’t cause a problem.
+Usually malasezzia coexists happily with the dog’s skin and doesn’t cause a problem.
 But if the skin’s immunity dips, the malassezia breeds and takes advantage.

 In other words, it’s a classic vicious circle: